ryo-wijaya/blog/_tabs/about.md

   </a>
 </div>

 This site is where I document my journey, share insights, and reflect on lessons learned along the way.
-Thanks for visiting :smile:
+Thanks for visiting :smile:.